Instagram ad targeting is the key to achieving success with your campaigns.

 Important!
 To create audiences based on your website traffic, you first need to install Facebook Pixel.
 See the Pixel setup instructions by Facebook.

-Once you’ve installed the Facebook retargeting Pixel, Facebook will automatically track all your website visitors that you can later retarget with Instagram promotions.
+Once you’ve installed the Facebook retargeting Pixel, Facebook will automatically track all the website visitors that you can later retarget with Instagram promotions.

 When setting up Instagram remarketing audiences based on website visits, you have plenty of different options: